SumanthRH/SkyRL/skyrl-train/docs/examples/flash_rl.rst

         generator.sampling_params.logprobs=0 \
         ...

-Here, we've configured training to use TIS with the importance sampling ratio cap of 8.0. ``generator.sampling_params.logprobs=0``` ensures that logprobs for the chosen tokens are returned by vLLM, which is required for TIS.
-Note that for making sure the FlashRL patches are applied for vLLM, we use the ``FLASHRL_CONFIG`` env var in ``examples/flash_rl/.env.0.5b_int8``:
+Here, we've configured training to use TIS with the importance sampling ratio cap of 8.0. ``generator.sampling_params.logprobs=0``` ensures that logprobs for the chosen tokens are returned by the inference engine, which is required for TIS.
+Note that for making sure the FlashRL patches are applied for vLLM, we use the ``FLASHRL_CONFIG`` environment variable in ``examples/flash_rl/.env.0.5b_int8``:

 .. code-block:: bash
     :caption: Environment variables at ``examples/flash_rl/.env.0.5b_int8``